We're here to help

 What’s the size of the UK domiciliary care market?

-That means the domiciliary care industry (and the adult social care sector as a whole) contributes more to the economy than sectors including accommodation and food services.
+That means the domiciliary care industry (and the adult social care sector as a whole) contributes more to the economy than sectors like accommodation and food services.

 However, because statistics are gathered by nation, the exact size of the UK domiciliary care market is hard to gauge.

-It’s thought that over 950,000 people receive domiciliary care in the UK.
+It’s thought around 820,000 people receive domiciliary care in the UK.
 These include patients who are ill, elderly, have long-term medical issues, or have been discharged from hospital care.

 While most people access domiciliary care through their local authority, almost a quarter (23.5%) pay for it themselves.